tardisx/unitard/README.md

     import "github.com/tardisx/unitard"

     func main() {
       appName := "coolapp"
       if deploy {
-    		unit, _ := unitard.NewUnit(appName)
+        // error checking ignored for this example unit, _ := unitard.NewUnit(appName)
         unit.Deploy()
         os.Exit(0)
       }
       // rest of your application here
     }

 ## What it does

+This package provides a simple interface to automatically creating and enabling a systemd "user unit" service, as part of your single-binary deployment.

-`Deploy()` automatically creates a systemd unit file, reloads the systemd daemon so it can use it, enables the unit (so it starts on boot) and starts the service running.
+The `Deploy()` function creates the systemd unit file, reloads the systemd daemon so it reads it, enables the unit (to start on boot) and starts the service running.

-This means you can have a single binary deployment.
-Copy your executable to "somewhere" on your target system, run it with `-deploy` (or however you have enabled the call to `Deploy()`) and your application starts running in the background, and will restart on boot.
+Copy your executable to "somewhere" on your target system, run it with `-deploy` (or however you have enabled the call to `Deploy()`) and your application starts running in the background and will restart on boot.

 There is also an `Undeploy()` func, which you should of course provide as an option to your users.
-It stops the running service, removes the unit file and restarts systemd.
+It stops the running service, removes the unit file and reloads the systemd daemon.

 ## What's with the name?